 The Xiaomi-backed Chinese company has returned with another smart robot vac, the entry-level Roborock S4, which brings a select collection of features from higher-tier models, such as the flagship Roborock S6.

 It also manages to drop the already-budget price tag from the likes of the S5 and S6 and offer you a way to get in on the ground floor for a very reasonable $399.
 That's a good $200 less than much of the competition.
+It's a price tag that puts it head-to-head with the likes of the Eufy RoboVac G30 Edge.

 Read now: Living in a Xiaomi smart home